 Pain is Subjective

-While we need more research to understand the "muscle guarding" discovery, we do know how gentle movements can alleviate chronic pain and improve range of motion.
+While we need more research to understand the "muscle guarding" discovery, we do know how gentle movements can alleviate chronic pain and improve our range of motion.
 As Essentrics co-creator Miranda Esmonde-White has discussed in her book "Forever Painless," pain is a very subjective experience that involves not only our physical sensation/nocioception (somatosensory complex) but also our emotions (limbic system) and reasoning (frontal cortex).

 Depending on our past learning and emotional experiences, and depending on our current state of emotions, we can experience the same stimulus differently.
 Two people can each put a finger into hot water but feel varying levels of sensation.
 One might minimize it while the other might amplify it.